 - Designers will have to follow strict discipline and careful project management.

-- Set own deadlines and create cushion in the lack of financial support system.
+- Set own deadlines and create a cushion in the lack of financial support system.

 - Lack of consistent work thus more chances of getting underpaid for longer

 - Chances to get overworked in the hope of meeting clients’ deadlines and targets.

 Obviously, freelance designers have to maintain a fine balance between overworked and underpaid, which is surely not easy.
 This is where they will need to follow some tips to become as successful as they always hoped to be.

 6 Tips for Becoming a Successful Freelance Designer

 1. Build a Network to Get Clients